Why should I go walking?

-It’s the easiest and most accessible form of exercise, and it’s free.
+It’s the cheapest and most accessible form of exercise, and it’s really easy to do!

 Light exercise and time spent outdoors is a great way to clear your mind, relieve stress and feel better about yourself.